-Figure 2.29: Calculating the number of positives

 Now we need the number of true positives.
 These are samples where the true label is 1 and the prediction is also 1.
 We can identify these with a logical mask for the samples that are positive (y_test==1) AND (& is the logical AND operator in Python) have a positive prediction (y_pred==1).

 Use this code to calculate the number of true positives: